PickAxis/MinecraftGUI-Plugin/README.md

 ## How to use MinecraftGUI:
   - 1: You need to create a class that will extend of ```djxy.models.ComponentManager```.
   - 2: You have to register your ComponentManager class.
 You can register your ComponentManager anytime when this events are called PreInitializationEvent, InitializationEvent, PostInitializationEvent, LoadCompleteEvent and ServerAboutToStart.
-When one of this events is called, you will have to call the function ```djxy.controllers.MainController.addComponentManager(Your object ComponentManager).```
+When one of this events is called, you will have to call the function ```registerComponentManager(Your object ComponentManager).```

 ## All the type of components to use: